MMathisLab/FreelyMovingVR4Mice/dj_pipeline/vr4mice/README.md

 ## Mathis lab VR4Mice datajoint pipeline

-This repository is the code base for Maushaus pipeline used for24/7 behavior monitoring of mice.
+This repository is the code base for VR4Mice pipeline.

 `vr4mice` folder contains database's server related code aka datajoin schema's definitions in `schema` subfolder as well as